Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 ## Troubleshooting

-If your deployment fails it's most likely to be caused by resource limitations, please refer to the sections below for more information.
-Please also consult the [Helm Troubleshooting section](./README.md#Troubleshooting) for more generic troubleshooting tips and tricks.
+In the event of a deployment failure, it is important to recognize that resource constraints are a common underlying cause.
+For further insights and guidance, please refer to the dedicated sections below for detailed information on resource-related issues.
+Additionally, you can find more comprehensive troubleshooting advice in the [Helm Troubleshooting section](./README.md#Troubleshooting)

+### Lack Of Resources

+One of the most prevalent causes of deployment failures when using Rancher for Desktop is insufficient memory or CPU resources.
+It is imperative to ensure that an adequate amount of resources is allocated to prevent deployment failures.

 To save the deployment of two more pods you can also try disabling the Sync Service, to do that provide the additional `--set` option below with your helm install command: